+CAREER EXPLORATION INTERNSHIP PROGRAM (CEIP) Prerequisite: Students need to have working papers in order to participate.
+The Career Exploration Internship Program assists students with understanding the linkages between school and work.
+Through CEIP, students explore and learn about a variety of career options by completing a non-paid worksite experience.
+Students select the career clusters that are explored.
 The CEIP is offered to Seniors, as a follow up to underclassmen Job Shadows and Tours, and prior participation in the other Career Exploration opportunities offered.
 The CEIP reinforces an individual's opportunity to learn, firsthand, about the skill and educational requirements necessary for career areas in which the students believe they are interested in pursuing.
 The partnership between education and business is an essential one that will allow the students to future network and develop themselves.
-Successful Completion of the Course:

-- 1⁄2 credit 54 hours (work site) of non-paid internship and 27 hours of in school supporting instruction - 1 full credit 108 hours (work site) of non-paid internship and 54 hours of in school supporting instruction

-PROJECT LEAD THE WAY (PLTW) AND ADVANCED MANUFACTURING INTRODUCTION TO ENGINEERING DESIGN (IED) Course Type: General, Project Lead the Way (PLTW)
+Successful Completion of the Course: - 1/2 credit 54 hours (work site) of non-paid internship and 27 hours of in school supporting instruction - 1 full credit 108 hours (work site) of non-paid internship and 54 hours of in school supporting instruction PROJECT LEAD THE WAY (PLTW) AND ADVANCED MANUFACTURING

-Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
-They work both individually and in teams to design solutions to a variety of problems using 3D modeling software, and use an engineering notebook to document their work.
-Successful Completion: 1.0 Credits PRINCIPLES OF ENGINEERING (POE) Course Type: General, Project Lead the Way (PLTW)
+INTRODUCTION TO ENGINEERING DESIGN (IED) Course Type: General: Project Lead the Way (PLTW), Dual enrollment Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
+They work both individually and in teams to design solutions to a variety of problems using 3D modeling software and use an engineering notebook to document their work.